janrenz/poc_vereinbarung/README.md

 ### For Schulen (Schools):

 1. Navigate to http://localhost:3000/formular
-2. Enter the access code provided by Schulamt
+2. Enter the access code provided by schulaufsicht
 3. Fill out the Zielvereinbarung form
 4. Save and submit